zenggo/blog/blog/post/hello world.md

 ---
-title: hello world
+title: test
-date: 2021-01-23 17:49:28
+date: 2021-01-23T17:49:28.000+00:00
 description: This works like expected, this text is only visible on the front page where all the posts are listed

 ---
 # Content management and auto deployment for VuePress